 Scientists are eager to delve further into the important and emerging field of quantum information science (QIS).
-Now researchers at the U.S. Department of Energy’s (DOE) Argonne National Laboratory will have that opportunity, thanks to more than $11 million in funding the laboratory will receive over three years as part of a series of research grants for QIS recently announced by DOE’s Office of Science.
+Now researchers at the U.S. Department of Energy’s (DOE) Argonne National Laboratory will have that opportunity, thanks to more than $10 million in funding the laboratory will receive over a span of four years as part of a series of research grants for QIS recently announced by DOE’s Office of Science.

 “Every once in a while, a technology appears that offers the potential to change our world, and we should seriously recognize quantum information science as such a candidate,” said Supratik Guha, director of Argonne’s Center for Nanoscale Materials, a DOE Office of Science User Facility.
 “This is an opportunity to respond to a major emerging scientific challenge, which the national laboratories are uniquely positioned to do.”